CMSgov/ab2d-website/about.md

 <div class="usa-section--dark bg-primary padding-y-6 margin-y-6" markdown="1">

 ## What requirements led to AB2D?
 AB2D supports government initiatives to improve patient health.
 The Centers for Medicare & Medicaid Services (CMS) developed AB2D to follow the [Bipartisan Budget Act of 2018 (BBA)](https://www.congress.gov/bill/115th-congress/house-bill/1892/text) and [final rule](https://www.federalregister.gov/documents/2019/04/16/2019-06822/medicare-and-medicaid-programs-policy-and-technical-changes-to-the-medicare-advantage-medicare).
-This is in accordance with requirements to share claims data with PDP sponsors who have active contracts.
+This is in accordance with requirements to share claims data with PDP sponsors that have active contracts.

 ## How does AB2D support these requirements?
 AB2D provides PDP sponsors with Medicare Parts A and B claims data.
 This data helps PDP sponsors promote the best use of medications to improve health outcomes.
 AB2D utilizes the [Bulk Fast Healthcare Interoperability Resources (FHIR)](https://www.hl7.org/fhir/overview.html) standard for exchanging healthcare information electronically in order to make data sharing efficient and secure.